 Application Inspection and Control engine.
 Provides deep analysis of web traffic.
 It provides granular control over HTTP sessions to prevent abuse of the HTTP protocol.
 It allows administrative control over applications that try to tunnel over specified ports, such as instant messaging, and tunneling applications, such as gotomypc.
 It can also inspect FTP traffic and control the commands being issued.

 Advanced Inspection and Prevention Security Services Module.
 The IPS plug-in module in the Cisco ASA 5500 series adaptive security appliance.
-The ASA 5500 AIP SSM is an IPS services module that monitors and performs real-time analysis of network traffic by looking for anomalies and misuse based on an extensive, embedded signature library.
-When the ASA 5500 AIP SSM detects unauthorized activity, it can terminate the specific connection, permanently block the attacking host, log the incident, and send an alert to the device manager.
+AIP-SSM is an IPS services module that monitors and performs real-time analysis of network traffic by looking for anomalies and misuse based on an extensive, embedded signature library.
+When AIP-SSM detects unauthorized activity, it can terminate the specific connection, permanently block the attacking host, log the incident, and send an alert to the device manager.
 See also adaptive security appliance.

 The IPS software module that processes all signature events generated by the inspectors.
 Its primary function is to generate alerts for each event it receives.

 Specifically, an IPS event type; it is written to the Event Store as an evidsAlert.
 In general, an alert is an IPS message that indicates a network exploit in progress or a potential security problem occurrence.
 Also known as an alarm.

 The IPS software module that handles sensor configuration.
 It maps the interfaces and also the signature and alarm channel policy to the configured interfaces.
 It performs packet analysis and alert detection.
 The Analysis Engine functionality is provided by the SensorApp process.

 AD.
 The sensor component that creates a baseline of normal network traffic and then uses this baseline to detect worm-infected hosts.